-This legal requirement to integrate safety into design processes is one of the most important success factors for the development of sufficiently safe machines or plants!
+This legal requirement for the integration of safety in the design processes is one of the most important success factors for the development of sufficiently safe machines or plants!

-In this 1-day seminar you will learn how to implement these requirements as efficiently and pragmatically as possible in your daily design processes.
+In this one-day seminar, you will learn how to implement these requirements in the daily design processes as efficiently and pragmatically as possible.

-This seminar forms the first day of our 2-day practical seminar "Efficient CE-Marking and risk assessment of machines and plants".
-On the second day you will receive valuable background knowledge and learn how to efficiently implement the other points of the conformity assessment procedure according to the Machinery Directive (beyond risk assessment).
+This seminar shapes the first day of our two-day practical seminar "Efficient CE marking and risk assessment of machines and plants".
+On the second day, you will gain valuable background knowledge and learn how to efficiently implement the other points of the conformity assessment procedure according to the Machinery Directive (beyond the risk assessment).

 Introduction and Overview

-- The important role of design engineers in CE processes.
+- The important role of the designers in the CE processes.

-- Introduction example: Why apparently good solutions do not always meet the legal requirements.
+- Introductory example: Why seemingly good solutions do not always meet the legal requirements.

-- Legally required risk assessment: WHO has to do WHEN?
+- Legally required risk assessment: WHO has to do WHAT and WHEN?

-- Cooperation between different departments: Mechanical engineering, control engineering, technical documentation,...
+- Cooperation between different departments: mechanical engineering, control engineering, technical documentation, etc.

-- Security is (mostly) created in the team: Important interfaces to subcontractors and customers.
+- Safety arises (mostly) in a team: important interfaces to sub-suppliers and customers.

-- What standards support safe design?
-Do they have to be applied?
+- Which standards support safe design?
+Do these have to be applied?

-- Caution when delegating construction work or risk assessments to third parties!
+- Caution when delegating design work or risk assessments to third parties!

-- Beware!
-The construction must be based on the law, not (only) on customer requirements!
+- Attention!
+The design must be based on the law, not (only) on customer requirements!

-Systematic risk assessment in accordance with EN ISO 12100
+Systematic risk assessment according to EN ISO 12100

-- Risk assessment according to EN ISO 12100 - How to meet legal requirements as efficiently as possible!
+- Risk assessment according to EN ISO 12100 - How the legal requirements are met as efficiently as possible!

-- What has to be considered with the "predictable misuse" everything - and what not.
+- What has to be considered in "reasonably foreseeable misuse" - and what not.

-- Picture 1 from EN ISO 12100 as a perfect guide to risk assessment and risk reduction.
+- Figure 1 from EN ISO 12100 as a perfect guide through risk assessment and risk reduction.

 Technical and design requirements

-- What technical requirements are required by law.
+- Which technical requirements are required by law.

 - Strategies for the "inherently safe design".

-- Why not separating protective devices (e.g. light curtains) are not always suitable to achieve the required risk reduction.
+- Why non-separating protective devices (e.g. light curtains) are not always suitable for achieving the required risk reduction.

 - Calculation example for electro-sensitive protective devices (ESPEs).

-- What you should pay attention to when selecting protective devices (separating or not separating).
+- What you should pay attention to when selecting protective devices (separating or non-separating).

-- When guards must be interlocked - when tumblers are required.
+- When protective devices have to be interlocked - when guard lockings are required.

-By means of several exercises and examples, you will learn the practical procedure for pragmatically identifying relevant hazards in the design process, assessing the associated risks and selecting and documenting suitable (and economically justifiable) solutions for risk reduction.
+With the help of several exercises and examples, you will learn the practical approach to pragmatically identifying relevant hazards in the design process, assessing the associated risks and selecting and documenting suitable (and economically justifiable) solutions for risk reduction.

-You will learn why design engineers tend to exaggerate safety solutions and sometimes incur high costs for your company or your customers.
+You will find out why design engineers tend to exaggerate safety-related solutions and sometimes result in high costs for their company or customers.
 Less is often more - but only according to the legally permitted concept!